HorizenOfficial/evm-documentation/docs/06-tutorials/02-todolist.md

 title: Deploying a dApp using the Remix IDE
 ---

 This tutorial shows how to create a smart contract and a dApp using ReactJS, where the contract and the dApp will interact with each other.
-This two-part series discusses how to deploy a smart contract using the Remix IDE then develop the To Do List app using ReactJS.
+This two-part series discusses how to deploy a smart contract using the Remix IDE, then develop a To Do List app using ReactJS.

 #### What is a Smart Contract?